-The continuous outbreak and spreading of the COVID-19, the United States and China tension, and the global unfavourable economic environment have notable effects on the Group's performance for 2021.
+The COVID-19 variants and the global unfavourable economic environment have notable effects on the Group's performance for 2022.
 The Group believes that it will take some time for the economy to recover.
-To cope with the unfavourable conditions, the Group will diversify its businesses, implement various measures to increase efficiency and strengthen the cost control measures.
+To cope with the unfavourable conditions, the Group will diversify its businesses, explore sales opportunities, implement various measures to increase efficiency and strengthen the cost control measures.